Skip to main content

 For pre and post-completion OPT, the process is as follows:

-2. Set up an appointment with your advisor in order to request an OPT recommendation.
-This is a necessary part of the application process and needs to be done in SEVIS by an advisor.
-Once the OPT recommendation is submitted by the advisor, you have 30 days to submit the I-765 application to USCIS.
+2. Set up an appointment with your advisor in order to request an DSO recommendation for post-completion OPT.
+This is a necessary part of the application process and needs to be done in SEVIS by a DSO.
+You will receive the recommendation as an updated I-20 that is valid only for 30 days from the day that it is issued.
+You will need to submit the I-765 application to USCIS within 30 days.
+We recommend F-1 students to apply online.

-3. Fill out the I-765 as best you can and email the application so that your advisor can review it prior to your appointment.
+3. Complete and submit Form I-765 with all required documents.
 For instructions on how to fill out the I-765, please see the official instructions from the USCIS website.

 You will first receive an I-797 receipt notice from USCIS.
 If you mailed in your application, you will receive an I-797 Approval Notice.
 If you applied online, you will also wait for the I-797 Approval Notice, but you can check online if your case status reflects “Approved”.
 Make sure to watch the mail for you EAD card.
 You may not engage in employment while waiting for your EAD card.
 Doing so is classified as unauthorized employment and is in violation of your status as an F-1 visa holder.
 If your OPT is denied, you are required to leave the country immediately, as you are no longer in lawful status.